MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-status-booking-status.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of work order system status changed to open-scheduled](./media/work-order-statuses-open-scheduled.png)

-After the work order is scheduled to a field technician resource, you can see it on the Field Service Mobile app, and the next step is for the field technician to note that he or she is traveling to the work order location by changing the booking status to **Traveling**.
+After the work order is scheduled to a field technician resource, you can see it on the Field Service Mobile app.
+Then the field technician can note that they are traveling to the work order location by changing the booking status to **Traveling**.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of booking on mobile](./media/work-order-statuses-booking-status-scheduled-mobile.png)